Stay health: Here are flu travel tips for Canadian families

 • c.
 Avoid contact with people who appear to be sick.

 • d.
-See your health care provider before you travel to discuss:
+See your health care provider before you or your child travels to discuss:

 • i.
-Whether you are up-to-date with your routine vaccinations and what vaccines you need for your destination.
+Whether you or your child is up-to-date with routine vaccinations and what vaccines are needed for the destination.

 • ii.
 What you should do if you are at risk of severe illness from the flu virus.
 At risk groups include children less than five years of age (especially those less than two years old), pregnant women, persons with morbid obesity and chronic conditions such as